The park is located in northern Harford County about 30 miles north of Baltimore and 8 miles northwest of Bel Air on Route 24.

 Looking for something to connect children in the natural world?
 Come stop by our Nature Exploration area located in the Rock Ridge picnic area of Rocks State Park, near the "King and Queen Seat," a rock outcrop believed to be a ceremonial gathering place of the Susquehannock Indians.
 At this exploration area you will find a miniature rock climbing area, which allows for rock climbing and jumping on a more kid friendly size scale.
 You will also find a digging area called, "Deer Creek Beach," which represents the river’s edge.
 Other fun features include, an oversized bird’s nest, stump jumps, balancing logs and hollowed out logs for climbing through.

-The park offers deer bow-hunting only.
+Rocks State Park offers deer bow-hunting only.
 Be sure to consult your Maryland Guide to Hunting and Trapping for season dates and bag limits.

-On November 13, 2017, the Cameron Property in Rocks State Park will be open to archery hunting for deer.
 Patrons seeking permission to hunt on the Cameron Property must register for the Free Central Region Public Hunting permit and make a reservation by calling 410-356-9272.
 Please contact the park if you have additional questions.
 Cameron Area Map.

 The Falling Branch area of Rocks State Park is located about five miles north of the main park on a separate 67-acre parcel of land.
 It is home to the 17-foot high Kilgore Falls, which is Maryland's second highest vertical drop waterfall.
 Read more about the Falling Branch/Kilgore Falls Area of Rocks State Park.